School choice in Pennsylvania: Opportunity Scholarship Tax Credits

 The Opportunity Scholarship Tax Credit Program or OSTC provides tax credits to eligible businesses that contribute to an Opportunity Scholarship Organization.
 These funds are used to provide scholarships to eligible elementary or secondary school students enrolled in “low-achieving” schools.
 These funds may be used to pay tuition to another public or private school.
 Low achieving schools are defined as being ranked among the bottom 15 percent based on combined math and reading scores from the Pennsylvania System of School Assessment (PSSA).

 Charter schools

 In 1997 during Governor Ridge's administration, the Public School Code of 1949 was amended with Act 22, which established charter schools within the Commonwealth.

 Cyber charter schools

 Last year, 32,958 students were enrolled in cyber charter schools throughout Pennsylvania.
 That number signifies about 2 per cent of PA's overall public school enrollment.
 Advocates for cyber charters like the routine contact with instructors and the increased instruction time that online education offers.

+As of the 2023-2024 school year, approximately 60,000 students are enrolled full-time in Pennsylvania's 14-15 cyber charter schools.
+Enrollment surged during the pandemic, making PA a national leader in virtual education, with one major provider, Commonwealth Charter Academy (CCA), exceeding 35,000 students by late 2025.